-- 15.-(1) The CAA must prepare and publish guidance on transparency and engagement for operational changes to airspace usage by aircraft (not covered by directions 4 to 8) which might have affected the noise impact on other persons. - (2) The CAA must establish and maintain a process to receive, classify and respond to complaints received by it in relation to the environmental impact (including noise) of the use by civil aircraft (including general aviation and helicopters) of UK airspace. - (3) On a request by the Secretary of State, the CAA must provide the Secretary of State with a summary of complaints received by it during a specified period, or of complaints relating to a particular issue.
+- 17.-(1) The CAA must prepare and publish guidance on transparency and engagement for operational changes to airspace usage by aircraft which might affect the noise impact on other persons. - (2) The CAA must establish and maintain a process to receive, classify and respond to complaints received by it in relation to the environmental impact (including noise) of the use by civil aircraft (including general aviation and helicopters) of UK airspace. - (3) On a request by the Secretary of State, the CAA must provide the Secretary of State with a summary of complaints received by it during a specified period, or of complaints relating to a particular issue.